On Arrangements of Pseudohyperplanes: pseudo-hyperplane Arrangements

-A subset of the standard unit sphere is called a subsphere if it is homeomorphic to some lower dimensional sphere.
+A subset of the standard unit sphere is called a subsphere if it is homeomorphic to some lower-dimensional sphere.
 We single out a class of subspheres that play an important role in defining more general types of arrangements.
+The following result is from \cite[Theorem 1.8.2]{rushing73}.